Winston-503/automatic_video_editing/README.md

 ```

 It contains the following folders:
-- The `article` folder contains the data for this tutorial.
 - The `models` folder contains vosk models downloaded from [official site](https://alphacephei.com/vosk/models).
 - The `videos` folder contains videos to be processed.